 Our long term vision is encouraging stewardship of the land by teaching tree care and food preservation methods in hands-on workshops.
 By empowering neighbors to share in the harvest and care of the land, the IV Gleaning Project hopes to reduce waste, build community, & create a cost-free means to obtain healthy, local food.

 From January-May 2022, interim winter coordinator Johanna Higgins distributed bulk foods ordered through the Takilma Co-op in 1-5lb portion sizes and re-filled our pop-up pantries in Takilma and Holland Loop with non-perishable items donated from local neighbors and families.

-We are excited to report that we have signed a new contract with the Josephine County Food Bank in Grants Pass, OR.
+For 2023, we are in the process of signing a new contract with the Josephine County Food Bank in Grants Pass, OR.
 They have a great program focused on providing nutritious food and education, an on-site farm which provides fresh produce all year round, and a large warehouse with freezer and refrigerator space as well as dry goods.
 Education is also a priority for the Food Bank, as they hold classes on producing food, nutrition, cooking food, and kids camps.
-This collaboration will allow us to bring more nutritious foods to our IV Gleaning Pop-Up pantries in underserved communities throughout the Illinois Valley on a more regular basis.
+This collaboration will allow us to bring more nutritious foods to our IV Gleaning Pop-Up pantries in under-served communities throughout the Illinois Valley on a more regular basis.